maelstrom-software/maelstrom/website/content/_index.md

   increase test throughput.
 - **It's clean.** Maelstrom has a from-scratch, rootless container implementation (not relying on docker or RunC) written in Rust, optimized to be low-overhead and start quickly.
-- **It's fast.** In most cases, Maelstrom is faster than <tt>cargo test</tt>, even without adding clustering.
-Maelstrom’s test-per-process model is inherently slower than <tt>pytest</tt>’s shared-process model, but Maelstrom provides test isolation at a low performance cost.
+- **It's fast.** In most cases, Maelstrom is faster than <tt>cargo test</tt> or
+  <tt>go test</tt>, even without adding clustering.
+Maelstrom’s
+  test-per-process model is inherently slower than <tt>pytest</tt>’s shared-process model, but Maelstrom provides test isolation at a low performance cost.

-Maelstrom is currently available for Rust and Pytest on Linux.
+Maelstrom is currently available for Rust, Go, and Pytest on Linux.
 C++, Typescript, and Java are coming soon.

 While our focus thus far has been on running tests, Maelstrom's underlying job execution system is general-purpose.
 We provide a command line utility to run arbitrary commands, as well a gRPC-based